-The Birth of the 100K Challenge
+The Birth of The Game

 During my time managing other people’s monies, a client of mine and my trading partner approached us to show how well our options trades were doing.
 We traded mostly stocks but did dabble in the options market from time to time.
 He commented that he thought with our options trades we could probably turn $5,000 into $100,000 and challenged us to do so.

-We didn’t think much of this challenge but decided to give it a shot anyway.
+We didn’t think much of this game but decided to give it a shot anyway.
 We logged our trades on the simple site we had for our clients to use.
 We managed to hit the $100,000 mark which was exciting but seemed a novelty at the time considering the other monies we were trading.

 After moving on from trading other people’s monies, I was approached about sharing my trades.
 I rejected the idea at first as having other people follow my trades would seem to bring the same stresses and irrational expectations that existed managing other people’s monies.
 However, I slept on the idea for a while and then it hit me!

-What if I just show some of the personal trades I make in a ‘challenge’ format where I challenge myself to take $3,000 and turn it into $100,000?
+What if I just show some of the personal trades I make in a game format where I challenge myself to take $3,000 and turn it into $100,000?
 So I started a blog.
 I logged my trades.
 I shared my thoughts.
 This was the start of TraderMinute.
 The blog is no longer updated but still exists today. https://traderminute.wordpress.com

 The Start of the TraderMinute Community